-- Bugs Crawling On You At Night: I don’t really mind the bugs so much anymore, but rolling over onto slugs at night is definitely not pleasant!
+- Bugs Crawling On You At Night: I don’t mind the bugs so much anymore, but rolling over onto slugs at night is not pleasant!
 Oh, and there was that time I woke up after a night in a tarp shelter with mosquito bites on my EYELID.
 I could barely open my eye!
-Yeah, the bug issue is definitely a downside about choosing a tarp for your survival shelter.
+Yeah, the bug issue is definitely a downside to choosing a tarp for your survival shelter.

-- Higher Learning Curve: Don’t rely on a tarp as your survival shelter unless you’ve actually tested it out a few times.
-Looking at survival shelter designs online is one thing, but going out into the wilderness and trying them is completely different – especially should you need it on a cold, rainy day!
+- Higher Learning Curve: Don’t rely on a tarp as your survival shelter unless you’ve tested it out a few times.
+Looking at survival shelter designs online is one thing, but going out into the wilderness and trying them is entirely different, especially if you need it on a cold, rainy day!

 My Stance on the Tent vs. Tarp Debate

-For survival needs, tarps definitely are better than tents.
+For survival needs, tarps are better than tents.
 However, choosing a tarp for your survival shelter is only wise if you know how to use it!
-That not only means knowing how to set up the tarp shelter, but being aware of the terrain and ground so you don’t end up wet and hypothermic.
+That means knowing how to set up the tarp shelter and being aware of the terrain and ground, so you don’t get wet and hypothermic.

-So, tarps are definitely not for newbies!
-If you are new to survivalism, go find an expert or survivalist group to show you how it is done.
+So, tarps are not for newbies!
+If you are new to survivalism, find an expert or survivalist group to show you how it is done.

-Even if you are comfortable with using tarps for a survival shelter, it doesn’t mean you have to choose one.
+Even if you are comfortable using tarps for a survival shelter, it doesn’t mean you have to choose one.
 I’ve got a family of three.
-We each – including my 5 year old daughter – have our own Bug Out Bags (read how to build a family Bug Out Bag here).
+We each – including my 5-year-old daughter – have our own Family Bug Out Bags.

-Because we are sharing the load, we have a tarp and a tent between us.
-One bag has the tarp.
+Because we share the load, we have a tarp and a tent between us.
+One bag has a tarp.
 The other bag has the tent.
 If necessary, we could ditch the bag with the tent and still be okay with the tarp.

 This is what works for our family.
 You might take a completely different stance!
 There is no one right way to prepare for disaster!